openstack/nova-specs/specs/train/approved/image-metadata-prefiltering.rst

 ---------------------

 A new config option will be added to enable the image metadata prefilter.
-Initally this will default to disabled but that can be change in future release after feedback on the performance impact.
+Initially this will default to disabled but that can be changed in a future release based on feedback on the performance impact.

 Developer impact
 ----------------